leventelibal/Rearc/aws/eks/README.md

 # EKS cluster deployment
-#fuchicorp/docs/eks
+#Rearc/docs/eks
 ### Author
-Created by @fsadykov
+Created by @leventelibal
-Farkhod Sadykov
-fsadykov.com
+Levent Elibal
 ## Before you begin
 1. Make sure you have terraform `11.14`
 2. Make sure you have AWS account and access key